-Continue to use the data available, including HMRC data sets (tax and National Insurance data) to allow better engagement with the scaleup community and fast-tracking of relevant solutions to scaleup leaders, including in the implementation of the ScaleUp Visa process.
-Data use should also be expanded to include focused messaging on exports, innovation and finance, as well as be evolved to include private sector support.
-We also want to see progress on identifying how government datasets can be shared more effectively across departments; if necessary this should include legislative change.
-In 2022 we will continue our work with Government and HMRC in this area.
+or Continue to use the data available including HMRC data sets (tax and National Insurance data) to allow better engagement with the scaleup community and fast-tracking of relevant solutions to scaleup leaders including in the implementation of the ScaleUp Visa process.
+Data use also should be expanded to include focused messaging on exports, innovation and finance as well as be evolved to include private sector support.
+We